tweedegolf/rust-training/slides/1_1-introduction.md

 <br/>

 - Software engineer & Rust-lang trainer
-- Joined Tweede golf in 2022
 - Worked on Sudo-rs, and ntpd-rs
-- Taught and did CS research at Radboud University’s Security Group
+- Formerly part of Radboud University’s Security Group
+- Security officer worried about supply chain risks
+- Talk to me about programming languages and formal verification

 ::right::
 <center>